keepfy/keepfy-error-extractor/README.md

 ### Suggestions

-The package offers message suggestions (since not everyone will the strings) separated you can easily get a suggestion like this:
+The package offers message suggestions (since not everyone will use the strings) separated you can easily get a suggestion like this:

 ```typescript